mmdrn/dashboard/README.md

-# dashboard
+# Free RTL Dashboard
-free fully rtl dashboard which developed with love for persians.
+Free fully RTL dashboard which developed with love for persians.